 Once you’ve typed what you want to type, simply hit send.
 At this point, it’ll show it sending the message, and on the main screen at the upper/top edge, it’ll show two arrows indicating it’s sending the message.
 And you’ll see that little half-circle swirling next to the message(s) currently being sent.

-Notice below, you’ll see a satellite icon above texts that were sent via satellite (the “Almost there” message), and then see nothing above ones that were sent via my phone’s cellular connection (the “All is good” message).
+Notice below, you’ll see a satellite icon above texts that were sent via satellite (the “Almost there” message), and then see nothing above texts that were sent via my phone’s cellular connection (the “All is good” message).
 Both show a location icon next to it, indicating it’s been successfully sent.

 By default, the unit will give a unique little chirp sound when it completes sending the message.
-Because this can take anywhere from a few seconds to a minute or more, depending on the environment, the little chirp sound is nice if you want to keep hiking/etc, and just have it clipped onto your bag.
+Because this can take anywhere from a few seconds to a minute or more, depending on the environment, the little chirp sound is nice if you want to keep hiking/etc, and just have it clipped onto your pack.

 Now, in addition to doing this on the device itself, you can also use the Garmin Messenger app on your phone, which will send information via Bluetooth to the device.
 This makes it much-much-much easier to send longer messages (the Mini 3 Plus supports up to 1,600 characters per message).
 Think of a scenario where you might be in your tent at night and need to convey something rather extensive via text, literary perhaps.
 This allows you to do that.